 "It is recommended that Local Highway Authorities identify a 'resilient network' to which they will give priority, in order to maintain economic activity and access to key services during extreme weather.
 Where Authorities have held formal reviews of the winter’s events, they should ensure that these are enacted; Authorities which were not affected should nevertheless continue to prepare themselves for future extreme weather."

 This recommendation aligns with our wider strategies, including the winter service plan, local flood risk management strategy and our climate change adaption plan.
 The latter sets out our corporate strategy for adaption to the future impacts of climate change.

-Priority has been given to the two greatest risks to the highway network: snow, ice and flooding.
+Priority has been given to the greatest risks to the highway network - snow, ice and flooding.
 A tiered approach to the management of the network has been used, with the primary network forming the base of the resilient network.